riot/riot.github.io/documentation.md

 ```

-Tags like `table, select, svg...` don't allow custom children tags so the use of custom riot tags is forbidden.
-Use `is` instead like demonstrated above. [more info](https://github.com/riot/riot/issues/2206)
+Tags like `table, select, svg...` don't allow custom children tags so the use of custom Riot tags is forbidden.
+Use `is` instead like demonstrated above ([more info](https://github.com/riot/riot/issues/2206)).